stealth/crash/README.md

 when you see the prompt.
 This can be achieved by echoing a secret token to the tty upon login, for example via one of the `.profile` or `.bashrc` files.
-As the MiM cannot know this token, you can be sure you have a confidential and untampared session when you see this token upon login;
+As the MiM cannot know this token, you can be sure you have a confidential and untampered session when you see this token upon login;
 even if you omit the host-key check.